oh-ok/oh-ok.github.io/_posts/2019-10-11-king_koopa.markdown

 * [Spider-Man & Spider-Man 2](http://www.prologue.com/portfolio/spiderman/)
 * [The Mummy & The Mummy Returns](http://www.prologue.com/portfolio/the-mummy-returns/)

-That's just such a rediculous volume of projects, all to such a high quality (and thats with me being picky).
+That's just such a ridiculous volume of projects, all to such a high quality (and thats with me being picky).
 This man has a hand in at least 10% of the media that I love growing up, and it's just a shame that I only recently knew his name until recently.